 Biotoxin monitoring programs present a direct and underutilized data source for measuring depuration rates under natural conditions.
 Although marine biotoxin monitoring programs are used by many wealthy coastal countries (Andersen et al., 2004), our literature review found only 14 papers that directly reported depuration rates quantified from monitoring programs.
 These programs document the rise and fall of biotoxins in diverse species across many sites and years, representing a large and informative store of already collected data on seafood toxicokinetics.
 The analysis of these data would yield depuration rates for new species and toxins (e.g., (Mcguire et al., 2025) provide the only source of DST depuration rates for eastern oyster, Crassostrea virginica) and would quantify the variability in depuration rates stemming from different environmental conditions (e.g., (Blanco et al., 1997) show that impacts of salinity, temperature, light availability, and primary productivity on PST depuration in mussels), all without additional field or lab costs.
 As a start, we quantified depuration rates for 45 species-toxin combinations from 30 field studies that did not directly estimate depuration rates but were discovered in our systematic review due to the inclusion of depuration-related words in their abstract or keywords (e.g., (Haya et al., 2003; Kvrgić et al., 2022; Rourke et al., 2021)).
 However, this still overlooks the likely large number of biotoxin monitoring programs that are either not documented, are documented without these keywords, or are only documented in the grey or non-English literature.
 The optimization of monitoring programs using depuration rates derived from their own data would free up resources to expand monitoring to new species, thereby funding the iterative derivation of depuration rates and optimization of monitoring.

 The utility of new depuration studies would be maximized through the adoption of a few best practices.
 In particular, surprisingly few of the evaluated studies (44% of papers) directly quantified depuration rates using standard depuration models, which complicates comparisons between studies and limits utility to managers.
 New studies should use standard depuration models (see (Blanco, 2009)) to quantify depuration rates to ease interpretability and use.
 Furthermore, given the frequent support for two-compartment models found here (X% of models), new studies should consider higher order models.
 A best practice would be to fit both single- and multi-compartment models and use AIC to select the most parsimonious model, recognizing that multi-compartment models have more parameters and should nearly always generate tighter, though not necessarily more parsimonious, fits (Burnham and Anderson, 2004).
-All of the studies comparing one- and two-compartment models compared fits using either R2 (e.g., (Nielsen et al., 2016)), which is biased to favor more complex models, or subjective judgements of fit and parsimony (e.g., (Kennedy et al., 1992)), which is not replicable.
+All of the studies comparing one- and two-compartment models compared fits used either R2 (e.g., (Nielsen et al., 2016)), which is biased to favor more complex models, or subjective judgements of fit and parsimony (e.g., (Kennedy et al., 1992)), which is not replicable.
 Next, given that depuration in real-world fisheries and aquaculture settings is likely to occur while feeding, new studies should always include a scenario in which the treated organism is fed during the depuration phase.
 24% of the evaluated studies only considered depuration under starved conditions (e.g., (Duinker et al., 2007b)), limiting their relevance to real-world settings.
-Finally, depuration studies should consider management-relevant tissues to maximise utility.
+Finally, depuration studies should consider management-relevant tissues to maximize utility.
 For example, X% of the evaluated studies did not generate a depuration rate for tissues targeted for consumption by people or with the greatest toxin burden (e.g., focused only on the hemolymph; (Schultz et al., 2008)).

 Conclusions: